andrelandgraf/andrelandgraf/contents/articles/2022-05-29_how-to-integrate-markdown-content-with-syntax-highlighting-in-remix.md

 }
 ```

 That's it!
-We successfully implemented a custom pipeline to fetch Markdown from a remote origin, parse frontmatter, transform the Markdown into HTML, and map it to custom React components.
-We added syntax highlighting through a custom code block component and a CSS theme with prism-react-renderer. 💯
+We successfully implemented a custom pipeline to fetch dynamic Markdown content from a remote origin, parse its frontmatter, transform the Markdown into HTML, and map it to custom React components!
+We also added syntax highlighting through a custom code block component and a CSS theme with prism-react-renderer. 💯

 Wow, that's a lot of work!
 And there is so much more to explore!
-We are now able to fetch one Markdown file from GitHub but what about fetching multiple Markdown files from GitHub?
-What about rendering Markdown content based on a slug (URL-based content)?
+We are now able to fetch one dynamic Markdown file from GitHub but what about fetching multiple Markdown files from GitHub?
 I will not go into more code examples here but touch onto some more topics in the following.
 I will also try to add more blog posts about more advanced topics in the future, so make sure to follow me [on Twitter](https://twitter.com/AndreLandgraf94)!

 Thanks for reading!
 Have a great one! 👋